Influencer Cartels: Data and Measures of Engagement Quality

 To create the input for the embedding, we pre-process the text: (i) transform to lower case; (ii) replace all characters that are not letters, numbers, underscores, or hashtags with a space (these are the only characters allowed in Instagram hashtags); (iii) add a space before each hashtag; (iv) keep only words that start with a hashtag; (v) keep only the first 30 hashtags in each post because Instagram allows only up to 30 hashtags per post; (vi) drop all hashtags that have only a single character because these tend to be uninformative; (vii) drop all hashtags that don't include any letters because these tend to be uninformative.
 Before creating embeddings, we replace the hashtag and underscore symbols with a space.

-Using the embeddings we calculate the cosine similarity of users.
+Using the embeddings, we calculate the cosine similarity of users.
 To do that, first, we create an embedding for each Instagram post separately.
 After obtaining embeddings of each separate post, we generate a single measure for each user by taking the average of the post embeddings for each user.
-Online \Cref{A:TablesFigures} presents results where instead of post embeddings, we first combine all user's posts for each month, and obtain one embedding per user and month pair, and then take the average over the months for each user.
+Online Appendix \ref{A:EmpiricalRobustness} presents results where instead of post embeddings, we first combine all users' posts for each month, and obtain one embedding per user and month pair, and then take the average over the months for each user.
 Using the average embeddings, we calculate the cosine similarity of user pairs.
-How do we interpret the cosine similarity of average embeddings of users?
-Since cosine similarity is a linear transformation, the cosine similarity of average embeddings is essentially equivalent to calculating cosine similarity separately of all the posts of the two users and then taking the average of the cosine similarities of all these post pairs.